-We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils and require all staff, governors, contractors and volunteers to share this commitment.

+We recognise that all children, regardless of age, disability, SEND, gender reassignment, race, religion or belief, sex, or sexual orientation have an equal right to protection from all types of harm and abuse.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.